basho/riak-python-client/docs/bucket.rst

     client = riak.RiakClient()
     mybucket = client.bucket('mybucket')

-Buckets with a user-specified bucket type can also be created via the same :meth:`bucket()<riak.client.RiakClient.bucket>` method with an additional parameter or explicitly via :meth:`bucket_type()<riak.client.RiakClient.bucket_type>`::
+Buckets with a user-specified Bucket Type can also be created via the same :meth:`bucket()<riak.client.RiakClient.bucket>` method with an additional parameter or explicitly via :meth:`bucket_type()<riak.client.RiakClient.bucket_type>`::